Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

 - **Q:** Why Jest?
-- **A:** It's it's straight forward to use and Jest works well with React.
+- **A:** It's straightforward to use and Jest works well with React.

 If you're building React apps Jest is a good choice.